Leen2025/holbertonschool-hbnb/README.md

 ### 📝 Description

-Illustrates how user data travels from the client to the storage layer, highlighting key validations and success responses.
+Illustrates how user data travels from the User to the Persistence layer, highlighting key validations and success responses.

 - Status Code: **`201 Created`**
 - Clean, modular communication between components